 If you’re retired, you could find the extra income from your returnee children particularly useful since you will have likely experienced bigger increases in your household costs over recent years than non-retired households.

-North Ireland was the region that saw the biggest rent increase of 7.7% in March 2020 compared to the previous March, according to the HomeLet Rental Index, while average rental costs went up by 4.7% in Wales and 3.7% in both Greater London and the North West.
+The South West was the region that saw the biggest rent increase of 5.5% in August 2020 compared to the previous August, according to the HomeLet Rental Index, while average rental costs went up by 5.4% in the North West, 3.5% in Yorkshire and Humberside and 3.1% in Scotland.

 Doing it for the kids